can be your best friend!

 Step 4: The Last 6 Edges

-After completing all previous steps, all that should be left are the front and back edges in the D layer and the four U edges.
-You should note that an edge piece is going to be correctly aligned if the D or U face color is in the D or U face.
-To simplify this, if you have the orange center on the U face and the red on the D face, you are going to know that an edge in the U layer is correctly aligned if it is either orange or red up.
-Similarly, you are going to know that an edge is aligned correctly in the D layer if it is orange or red down.
+After completing the first three previous steps, only the front and the back edges in the D layer, and the four U edges will be left.
+An edge piece will be correctly aligned if the D or U face color is in the center.
+If there is an orange center on the U face and a red on the D face, an edge in the U layer will be correctly aligned if it is either orange or red up.
+An edge will also be aligned correctly in the D layer if it is orange or red down.

-You should note that an uneven number of the six remaining edges cannot be incorrectly aligned but rather only an even number.
-To complete the puzzle, if the pieces for UR and UL are not in the same layer, you must adjust the U slice until they are diagonally opposite one another and then put M’ U2 M’ to place them in the same layer.
+To complete the puzzle, if the pieces for UR and UL are not in the same layer, adjust the U slice until they are diagonally opposite one another.
+Then, put M’ U2 M’ to place them in the same layer.
 After this, use M2 to place the edges into the D layer.
 Next, adjust U so that an M2 move places the edges between their matching corners.
 Adjusting U again should complete this sub-step, in turn completing the L and R layers.

-Finally, using a combination of E2, U2, and M2 moves should solve the Rubik’s cube.
+Finally, using a combination of E2, U2, and M2 moves will solve the Rubik’s cube.